zhourrr/kernel-dev/notes/kernel-source/setting-up-vscode-and-clangd.md

   - right click on the second file and choose **Compare With Selected**
 - To compare the git history of files, you can use git plugin which resides in the source control view.
 - It is recommended to set **VSCode** as the default editor for git: `git config --global core.editor "code --wait"`.
 For example, you can visualize and configure interactive rebase operations with a visual editor.
+- You can set **Files: exclude** in the settings to hide specific files or folders.
+This setting might also be respected by some other plugins, e.g., workspace search and some languague servers.

 ## **clangd**